Inchcape H1 2025 Earnings Call Transcript

 Duncan Tait

-By scaling and optimizing, we aim to deliver on our goal of achieving 10% market share across our markets.
-Accelerate plus is supported by our ongoing investment in technology, which enables smarter decisions and deeper insights to support Inchcape's OEM partners in each region.
-We are already implementing Accelerate Plus across our business with good strategic progress in the first half of twenty twenty five, and we'll continue to access growth through distribution contract wins.
-And over the last three point five years, we have won 53 new contracts.
-In the first half, we were awarded nine distribution contracts with existing OEM brands, including New Holland in Ethiopia and Kenya, BYD in Lithuania and Latvia, DFSK in Honduras, as well as a new partner, Smart, in Colombia, Uruguay and Ecuador.
+We are already implementing Accelerate+ across our business with good strategic progress in the first half of 2025, and we'll continue to access growth through distribution contract wins.
+Over the last three and a half years, we have won 53 new contracts.
+In the first half, we were awarded nine distribution contracts with existing OEM brands, including New Holland in Ethiopia and Kenya, BYD in Lithuania and Latvia, DFSK in Honduras, as well as a new partner, SMART, in Colombia, Uruguay, and Ecuador.

 Duncan Tait